The Calculus Affair: Synopsis

 During a thunderstorm, glass and porcelain items at Marlinspike Hall shatter inexplicably.
 Insurance salesman Jolyon Wagg arrives at the house to take shelter, annoying Captain Haddock.
 Gunshots are heard in the Hall's grounds, and Tintin and Haddock discover an unconscious man with a foreign accent who soon disappears with an accomplice.
 The next morning, Professor Calculus leaves for Geneva to attend a conference on nuclear physics.
-Tintin and Haddock use the opportunity to investigate Calculus' laboratory, they’re discovering that his experiments were responsible for the glass-shattering of the previous night.
+Tintin and Haddock use the opportunity to investigate Calculus' laboratory, discovering that his experiments were responsible for the glass-shattering of the previous night.
 While exploring, they are attacked by a masked stranger, who then takes off.
-While escaping, Snowy rips the stranger's coat only for a cigarette packet to fall off.
+While escaping, Snowy rips the stranger's coat, causing a cigarette packet to fall off.
 On the packet, the name of "Hotel Cornavin, Geneva" where Calculus stays was written on it.
-Tintin feared that Calculus is in danger.
+Tintin fears that Calculus is in danger.
 Tintin, Haddock, and Snowy head for Geneva.
 In Geneva, they learn that Calculus has gone to Nyon to meet Professor Topolino, an expert in ultrasonics.
 The group travel there in a taxi, but their car is attacked by two men in another car, who force the taxi into Lake Geneva.
 Surviving the attack, Tintin, Haddock and Snowy continue to Nyon, where they find Topolino bound and gagged in his cellar.
 As Tintin questions the professor, the house blows up, but they all survive.

 Tintin and Haddock meet the detectives Thomson and Thompson, who reveal that the man at Marlinspike was Syldavian.
-Tintin surmises that Calculus had invented an ultrasonic device capable of being used as a weapon of mass destruction, which Bordurian intelligence agents are now seeking to obtain.
-Later that night, a huge scuffle sees a group of men fighting each other and Tintin was knocked down by one of the men.
-Discovering that Bordurian spies have kidnapped Calculus and are holding him hostage in their Rolle embassy, Tintin and Haddock seek to rescue him, but during the attempt he is captured by Bordurian agents, who are able to escape by plane to their home country.
-The next morning, Tintin and Haddock learn that Bordurian fighter aircraft forced down the Syldavian plane and captured Calculus, who is now being held in Borduria.
+Tintin surmises that Calculus had invented an ultrasonic device capable of being used as a weapon of mass destruction, which Bordurian and Syldavian intelligence agents are now seeking to obtain.
+Suspecting that Bordurian spies have kidnapped Calculus and are holding him hostage in their Rolle embassy, Tintin and Haddock seek to rescue him.
+During the attempt, a scuffle breaks out between Syldavian and Bordurian agents, in which Tintin is knocked down, and Calculus is captured by the Syldavian agents, who are able to escape by plane to their home country.
+The next morning, Tintin and Haddock learn that Bordurian fighter aircraft forced down the Syldavian plane and recaptured Calculus, who is now being held in Borduria.
 They travel to Borduria's capital, Szohôd, intent on rescuing him.